Forestry is an important industry in many regional communities in Western Australia.

 - Staff salaries or the employment of consultants to deliver projects/services

-- Community groups who already received ongoing funding/sponsorship from the Forest Products Commission or other government funding
+- Community groups already receiving ongoing funding support from the FPC

 When do submissions open?Show more